Cachi0001/Biz/instruction.md

 🔄 Project Awareness & Context
-Always read IMPLEMENTATION_guide.txt and queriesRan.md at the start of a new conversation to understand the project's architecture, goals, style, and constraints.
+Always read IMPLEMENTATION_guide.txt,C:\Users\DELL\Saas\Biz\changesMade.md and queriesRan.md at the start of a new conversation to understand the project's architecture, goals, style,existing functionalities and constraints.
 Check Task.md before starting a new task.
 If the task isn’t listed, add it with a brief description and today's date.
 Use consistent naming conventions, file structure, and architecture patterns as described in IMPLEMENTATION_guide.md 🧱 Code Structure & Modularity